|

 Further information regarding our school policy can be found by clicking the following link:

 At Ravens Wood School we understand that there may be times when students need some support in managing new and often difficult situations.
-If your son is experiencing a specific medical condition please contact the school office or your son’s Head of Year in the first instance.
-This will ensure an appropriate care plan can be created in line with your son’s needs.
+If your son or daughter is experiencing a specific medical condition please contact the school office or their Head of Year in the first instance.
+This will ensure an appropriate care plan can be created in line with their needs.
 Emotional health and wellbeing is taken seriously at Ravens Wood School.
-Below you can find more information about our school counselling service and details of other organisations that can offer support as well in the attached.
+Below you can find more information about our school counselling service and details of other organisations that can offer support.

 Click to view a list of Youth Agencies for Emotional Support